 JvH can help by making sure the new collector sees the best emerging art, which will both endure and resonate with his or her evolving ideas.

-Salotto Buono is the name of a Jour Fixe creating a space for regular social and intellectual exchanges in a private setting at the premises of J. and P. Herz in Frankfurt's Westend.
+Salotto Buono is the name of a Jour Fixe creating a space for regular social and intellectual exchanges in a private setting at the premises of J. Herz in Frankfurt's Westend.

 The starting point of any session at Salotto is a keen interest of the hosts and most of the "members" in everything close to the arts.
-The sessions, taking place about 4 times a year, and following sometimes a yearly theme have been developed as a distinct ritual.
-Subsequent to an informal chat over some Aperitivo, the speaker of the evening is delivering a short talk reflecting on a certain topic.
-This is serving as a platform for an informal discussion between all participants and coordinated by the hosts.
+The sessions, taking place up to 3 times a year, and following sometimes a yearly theme have been developed as a distinct ritual since 2008 by Juliane v.
+Herz.
+Subsequent to an informal chat over some Aperitivo, the speakers of the evening are delivering a short talk reflecting on a certain topic.
+This is serving as a platform for an informal discussion between all participants and coordinated by the host.
 The evening then closes on a communal and casual dinner in the kitchen.